-The Health Office is staffed by part-time health aides, covering the entire school day from 8:00 a.m. until 2:15 p.m.
+The Health Office is staffed by a full-time health aide, 7:30 am-3:30 pm.
 Health Aides provide assistance to students who are ill or injured, dispense medications to students as ordered, and enforce immunization requirements.
 In case of illness, parent(s) will be contacted to pick up the student, or the student will return to class after a short rest.
 We have limited facilities for holding ill students in the office.
 In case of extreme emergencies, 911 may be called.
 It is imperative parents fill out a new Student Emergency Card annually, and call the school to update when information changes.
 Your student's safety is at risk when emergency medical information is not updated.
 See MEDICATION POLICY for information regarding students taking medication at school.
 See MEDICAL RELEASE FROM P.E. if your student requires medical release from P.E. for any period of time.